 Most people think it’s the same to play the piano or keyboard, but it’s not quite that simple.
-In this article I will try to explain what I consider to be the main similarities and differences.
-And I will try to point out pros and cons.
+In this article, I will try to explain what I consider to be the main similarities and differences.
+And I will try to point out the pros and cons.

 I am going to break this down into 5 topics:

 - The first starting with the definition of a keyboard instrument.

 - The second is about the piano, hammer action, and weighted keys.